 Some of this bafflement has leaked out into the ranks of Newt Supporterdom, where it is interpreted as covert pro-Romney partisanship.
 Possibly some of it is; but most of it isn't.
 I mix with political professionals a fair amount, and the strongest pro-Romney sentiment I have yet heard from the Republican side of that brotherhood is along the lines of, quote, "Oh, I guess he'll do."

 Some of my fellow pundits, Mark Steyn for example, have been able to produce Newtophobic things they wrote back when Willard was the name of a movie about rats.
 No, the anti-Newt sentiment among conservative Republicans is not based on any passion for Mitt Romney, it's based on a deep dislike of Newt Gingrich.

 Back in 1958, which is to say when American civilization was at its brief shining peak, there was a pop group named the Teddy Bears, brainchild of the still-teenaged Phil Spector.
 The Teddy Bears had a super-mega-hit with a song titled "To Know Him Is To Love Him."
 It's a great song, from a great age of popular song, and it would be remiss of me not to include a few bars.
 This is the 1958 original, with Carol Connors singing and Phil Spector with Marshall Leib supplying the doo-ahs (technically known as harmony vocals).

-[Clip: "To Know Him Is To Love Him"]
+[Clip: The Teddy Bears, "To Know Him Is To Love Him."]

 'Scuse me while I dab away a tear.
 Back then, a pop song was a pop song, and Phil Spector hadn't shot anyone.
 You can't tell me any of today's pop will still sound that good 53 years on.
 Even the title is good: I used to use it when I was teaching English to foreign students as an instance of the infinitive as a verbal noun.